The Music Lounge Presents:

 The Acoustic Picnic Presents:

-on tour from the USA
+on tour from the USA SOLD OUT

 DISCLAIMER 1: The “official” Wikipedia for Steve Poltz describes the material contained therein as “contentious,” not to mention “unsourced or poorly sourced.”
 We can wholeheartedly assure you Steve remains sourced and rarely contends.
 Either way, allow us to present the real story from the horse’s (man’s) mouth…